S-DeHerrera-Neil/Collaboration_OperatingSystems/Windows/Powershell_Profiles.md

 ```
 Test-Path -Path $profile.currentusercurrenthost
 ```
-This tests whether the file has been created or not
+This tests whether the profile has been created or not

-replace with `currentUserAllHosts`, `AllUsersAllHosts`, or `AllUserscurrentHost`
+can replace with `currentUserAllHosts`, `AllUsersAllHosts`, or `AllUserscurrentHost`